Compose with AMM

 * `actualMinOutputAmount`

-By default they are `0`.
-Meaning the Native Router will execute the order with the exact input amount quoted.
+By default, they are `0`, meaning the Native Router will execute the order with the exact input amount quoted.
 If the balance in your caller address is lower, the call will revert due to insufficient balance.
-This is common when the previous hop is AMM and the output amount is impacted by slippage.
+This is common when the previous hop is an AMM and the output amount is impacted by slippage.

-To avoid this, simply override the `actualSellerAmount` in the contract logic when executing the call.&#x20;
+To avoid this, simply override the `actualSellerAmount` in the contract logic when executing the call.

 {% hint style="warning" %}

-Please note that in some rare cases, when the actual amount is greater than the original quoted amount, the Native Credit Pool may fail to facilitate the swap.
-As the actual amount is now larger than the original quote.
-Being unexpected by the Native quoting backend.
+Please note that in some rare cases, when the actual amount is greater than the original quoted amount, the Native Credit Pool may fail to facilitate the swap, as the actual amount is now larger than the original quote and is unexpected by the Native quoting backend.

 {% endhint %}